Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     <pba-col>
         <strong> Ghost Town </strong>
         <br><br>
-        No user wants to pariticpate
+        No user wants to participate
         <br><br>
         Getting information from the real world is an effort and they voters are doing the protocol a service
     </pba-col>